fayausa/faya-port-80/minutes/20-Apr.markdown

 * We should have atleast one international speaker for the event.
 * It will be great if we could have someone from Apple, Google, Facebook, Uber or Tesla on board.
 * The wishlist of speakers for the event are as follows:
+    * Naval Ravikant – AngelList CEO
+    * Demis Hassabis – Google Deepmind
+    * Andreas Antonopoulos – Bitcoin & Blockchain
+    * Gerd Leonhard  - Futurist
-    * Jason Fried
+    * Jason Fried (37 Signals)
     * Geoffrey Hinton – Deep Learning
     * Andrew N G – Machine Learning
-    * Andreas Antonopoulos – Bitcoin & Blockchain
-    * Naval Ravikant – AngelList CEO
-    * Gerd Leonhard  - Futurist
-    * Demis Hassabis – Google Deepmind
     * Robert Martin aka Uncle Bob – Clean Coder

 ## Event planning